oauthstuff/draft-oauth-par/main.md

 The AS MUST process the request as follows:

 1. The AS MUST authenticate the client in same way as at the token endpoint.
+2. The AS MUST must reject the request if the `request_uri` authorization request parameter is provided.
-2. The AS MUST validate the request the same way as at the authorization endpoint.
+3. The AS MUST validate the request the same way as at the authorization endpoint.
 For example, the authorization server checks whether the redirect URI matches one of the redirect URIs configured for the `client_id`.
 It MAY also check whether the client is authorized for the `scope` for which it is requesting access.
 This validation allows the authorization server to refuse unauthorized or fraudulent requests early.

 ## Successful Response